 How to neurologically stimulate puppies

-Early Neurological Stimulation (ENS) is defined as a process in which mild stress is given to very young puppies in a very controlled manner.
-This stress in the first days of life stimulates the neurological system as a result; development and growth are improved, along with the cardiovascular system, the immune system, and stress tolerance.
+Early Neurological Stimulation (ENS) is a process where mild stress is given to young puppies in a controlled manner.
+This stress stimulates the neurological system.
+As a result; development and growth are improved.
+Cardiovascular system, immune system, and stress tolerance are also improved.

-A canine training program was developed by the U.S. military that is still used as a guide.
-In order to improve the performance of the military dog, a program known as “Bio sensor” was started; this is known as the “super dog” program.
+A canine training program was developed by the U.S. military that is still used.
+To improve the performance of the military dog, a program known as “Bio sensor” was started; this is known as the “super dog” program.

 The workout will require the handling of the puppy, and then five exercises were performed.
-The duration of each exercise is 3-5 seconds, and these exercises are as follows.
+The duration of each exercise is 3-5 seconds.

 In this exercise, the puppy is held in one hand, and the toes are tickled with the help of a cotton swab.
 It is not important whether the puppy feels the tickle or not.